gitOfOlaf/product-preview-card/README.md

 ## built-with

-This was entirely built with HTML, CSS, and a tiny bit of JavaScript
+This was entirely built with:

+- HTML
+- CSS
+- FLEXBOX
+- DESKTOP FIRST WORKFLOW
+- JAVASCRIPT

 ## what-i-learned